Deepan-Karmakar/p5.js-tutorial/DOM-Extensions.md

 You likely started out with p5.js drawing graphics using the HTML5 canvas, a special element you can draw graphics into.
 However, p5.js can also be used to create and interact with HTML elements outside of the graphics canvas.

 When you call ```createGraphics(w, h)``` you create a graphics canvas to draw into with the specified width and height.
 However, you can also keep a pointer to this canvas by storing it in a variable.
 With this pointer we can call methods of the element itself, to set the position, id or class, for instance.
+The position is relative to the upper left of the window.

 ```javascript
 var canvas;